 Educational Technology Tools

 Various technology tools can be incorporated into the online classroom.
 Identifying and knowing which tool is vital and the key to having a successful online experience.
-Below are some of the tools that Pace has incorporated into their learning and teaching curriculum.
+Below are some of the tools to use that Pace has incorporated into their learning and teaching curriculum.

 The Digital Toolkit